Bachelor of Science in Health Science

 - Healthcare Administration Overview

 Want to be a part of a growing industry and provide critical support to people who save lives every day?
 A career in healthcare administration may be what you’ve been looking for.

-At ECPI University’s School of Health Science, Medical Careers Institute (MCI), you can earn your Bachelor of Science Degree in Health Science with a concentration in Healthcare Administration in just 2.5 years through MCI’s year-round program.
+At ECPI University’s School of Health Science, Medical Careers Institute (MCI), you could earn a Bachelor of Science Degree in Health Science with a concentration in Healthcare Administration in as little as 2.5 years through MCI’s year-round program.